abaldeweg/businesscard/README.md

 Start the live server with `hugo server -D`.

-Build the site with `hugo -D` and upload the files to your webspace.
+Build the site with `hugo --minify` and upload the files to your webspace.